 Legalisation of documents (or Apostille)

-On October 1, 2001 Estonia joined the Hague Convention on abolishing the requirement of legalisation for foreign public documents, the purpose of which is to simplify international document communications.
+On the 1st of October 2001 Estonia joined the Hague Convention on abolishing the requirement of legalisation for foreign public documents, the purpose of which is to simplify international document communications.

 Currently there are 81 states that have ratified the Convention.
 The list of the Member States of the Hague Conference is provided here...

 Apostille free countries

 do not need an apostille and are accepted by Estonian authorities without formalities.